esa/pagmo/doc/sphinx/tutorials/using_hypervolumes_in_your_algorithm.rst

 	prob.plot(pop)

 .. note::
   Be wary that python implementations of algorithms are much slower than their C++ equivalents.
   The script above may take up to several minutes to evaluate.

-The result of the script should be a plot similar to the one below:
+The result of the script should be a plot similar to the one below (sometimes it may take more than one run of the script to obtain it):

 .. image:: ../images/tutorials/hv_custom_algo.png
   :width: 850px